ZhenyingZhu/StudyNotes/EPI.markdown

 ### 5.11
 Find rectangle intersection.
 Rectangles are parallel to x-axis.
 - ask if boundary counts.
 Here it counts.
 - since there are too many ways to intersect, thinking about not intersect would be easier.
+T(n)=O(1)

+### 6.2
+Increment an arbitrary-precision integer.
+E.g. Input {1,2,9}, Output {1,3,0}
+- Brute force: convert the array into number.
+Then convert back.
+Will overflow.
+- Use a carry-out.